Facilities and features

 Clare leads the Brownie pack which meets on Tuesday evenings in the church hall from 5.45 - 7.15.

-We try to hold regular community events.
-These have included board games afternoons, a well being day, and our annual church fete/teddy bear BASE jumping event 'Jump for Joy'.
+We hold regular community events.
+These have included board games afternoons and a wellbeing day.

 Mark leads the Wylam Cub pack which meets on Thursday evenings in the church hall from 6.30 - 8.00.
 Part of the First Wylam Scouts.